DeepSmeag/Express-Tutorial-Learning/README.md

 - never seen PATCH used;
 - careful with using json for posts/put/del requests; app.use(express.json()) at the top; otherwise there's not body to be found in your controllers
-- post requests are used to create new resources;
+- post requests are used to create new resources; put requests are used to update existing resources; delete requests are used to delete resources; patch requests are used to update parts of resources